Support

 But let's go even further.

-Improved sales: understanding the importance of customer feedback
+Understanding the importance of customer feedback

 When you meet their needs and exceed their expectations, you create a loyal customer base that is more likely to return and recommend your products or services to others.